Westmount Mall

-Westmount Commons, also referred to as Westmount Mall, and formerly known as Westmount Shopping Centre, is a shopping centre located in London, Ontario.
+Westmount Mall, also referred to as Westmount Commons or Westmount Shopping Centre, is a shopping centre located in London, Ontario.
 It is located at 785 Wonderland Road South at the northwest corner of Wonderland Road and Viscount Road.

 History

 Westmount Mall's first phase opened initially in 1971 with 15 stores, including a Dominion grocery store as the anchor.

 In 1973, the mall expanded, adding about 50 additional retailers, with Horizon as the main anchor.
 It was at that time the largest mall in Southwestern Ontario.

 In 1978, Horizon was closed and converted into an Eaton's department store.

-Expansion

 The mall was completely rebuilt as a two-storey mall, with underground parking and over 160 retailers.
 Construction began in 1987 and was finished in 1989.

 In the early 2000s, a bus stop was added by the London Transit Commission, which services the following routes: 7, 10, 15 and 24.

 By 1999-2000, Eaton's was converted into a Sears department store.